kjunggithub/watermarks/README.md

 5. Check `output` folder for joy!

 ## Parameters
-An example of the `composite` being run in the shell script takes in several parameters.
+The `composite` tool in the script uses several parameters:

 Parameter | Details
 --- | ---